How to get PR in Germany? Sharing personal experience

 It all started in 2021 when I had completed 2 years on a Blue card in Augsburg, Germany.

-Also, as a PR holder, you can continue to stay in Germany as long as you wish without having to work (Provided you have enough money to pay for your rent and other expenses).
+Also, as a PR holder, you can stay in Germany as long as you wish without having to work (Provided you have enough money to pay for your rent and other expenses).

-These reasons were enough motivations for me to apply for a PR in Germany.
+These reasons motivated me to apply for a PR in Germany.

 Disclaimer: All the information shared in this post is for someone who is on a Blue card visa and is planning to apply for a PR in Germany.
 If you are not a Blue card holder, the process might be different.
 Please do your own research in this case.

-Below were the steps that I followed when I was in Augsburg and later in this post, I will also share how I re-applied for a PR in Berlin.
+Below are the steps that I followed when I was in Augsburg and later in this post, I will also share how I re-applied for a PR in Berlin.
 So, keep reading…

 The PR application process in Augsburg, Germany